loacast/loacast.github.io/content/posts/road-to-auscert.md

 ## Call for Papers

 I have submitted CFP's to a few conventions at this point, and I have succeeded at a couple (though one fell through nearer to event date).
 Without having joined a review board for CFP submissions, I still think I have seen a pattern in the talks which were accepted.
 Each successful CFP has been on an area where I had substantial passion and drive.
-CrikeyCon 2018 my session was about a Raspberry Pi based network KVM that I had been working on for nearly two years [^1].
+CrikeyCon 2018 my session was about a Raspberry Pi based network KVM that I had been working on for nearly two years ((HD am I in the middle, CrikeyCon 2018)[https://www.youtube.com/watch?v=5meK6Ty0oSc]).
 In this latest case, with AusCert 2022, I am running a .NET Thick App Pentesting workshop which mixes a substantial area of growth in my personal experience with a obsession with learning new things and teaching others.

 The CFP submissions opened in December 2021 and had two deadlines, the 10th of January to get feedback from the committee, and a final dealine of the 30th of January.
 I sumbitted around the 4th of January.